Jim Galloway (soccer)

 Jim Galloway was a Canadian soccer player who played as a forward at the international level with Canada.

-Career
+Club career

 Galloway played in the Inter-City League in 1925 with Toronto Scottish.
 He shortly joined Boston Soccer Club to play in the American Soccer League.
-In 1927, he played in the National Soccer League with Toronto Ulster United.
+In 1927, he played in the National Soccer League with Toronto Ulster United FC.
 Throughout his tenure with Toronto he would secure the Ontario Cup in 1927, and 1929.
-In 1932, he participated in the NSL Championship final where Toronto defeated Montreal Carsteel for the title.
+In 1932, he participated in the NSL Championship final where Toronto defeated Montréal Carsteel FC for the title.

 In 1935, he played in the Rochester Inter-City League with Kodak Park.